Toshinaki/MATLAB_PTB_Questionnaire/README.md

 # MATLAB_PTB_Questionnaire
 Display a questionnaire using psychtoolbox, and get input from keyboard, mouse, or gamepad

+### --2016/08/06 update--
+Changed:
+- Keyboard: Instead of using left and right arrow to select answers, now I use number keys (1 to 9) to do selecting.
+This idea is from Yaguchi.<br /> Also, the enter (or return) key now used as "go to next question", where up and down arrow are used for quick navigation.
+- Gamepad: Now I use left stick for select questions and answers.
+This idea is from Miyakawa.<br /> Besides that, hold the stick will enable the quick navigation.

 ### --2016/08/02 update--
 Added:
 - Support for gamepad